ADudhe01/Pokedex/README.md

 ## ✨ Features

-- 🔍 **Smart Search** - Search Pokémon by name with real-time filtering
+- 🔍 **Smart Search** - Search through all 1,118 Pokémon by name with real-time filtering
-- 🎨 **Type Filtering** - Filter Pokémon by their elemental types
+- 🎨 **Type Filtering** - Filter Pokémon by their elemental types across all generations
 - 🌈 **Dynamic Color Coding** - Each Pokémon card is color-coded based on its primary type
 - 📱 **Responsive Design** - Beautiful on desktop, tablet, and mobile devices
 - ⚡ **Smooth Animations** - Hover effects, loading states, and smooth transitions
 - 🎯 **Modern UI** - Glassmorphism design with gradient backgrounds
 - 🔄 **Error Handling** - Graceful error states with retry functionality
 - 📊 **Results Counter** - See how many Pokémon match your search
+- 🌍 **Complete Pokédex** - All 1,118 Pokémon from every region and generation

 ## 🚀 Getting Started